+In general, smart proxies perform better and consume less memory than interceptors.
 The smart proxy results in Section 5.1.1 show the circumstances where using smart proxies can improve performance.
 Even thought there is an extra layer of indirection, the overall performance can be improved by removing the gratuitous overhead of unnecessary remote invocations.

-• Interceptors are more generic, can be applied to either servers or clients, and can access operation-specific information.
-Therefore, they provide a more effective metaprogramming mechanism to handle advanced features, such as authentication and authorization, transparently end-to-end.
+Generality: Interceptors can be applied to either servers or clients and can access operation-specific information.
+Therefore, they provide an effective meta-programming mechanism to handle advanced features, such as authentication and authorization, transparently end-to-end.
+In contrast, smart proxies only apply to specific interfaces accessed by clients.
+In particular, smart proxies can only influence the behavior at the beginning of an invocation.